n1snt/ilogger/README.md

-# iLogger
+# Interactive Logger

-**iLogger (Interactive Logger)** - An in-browser logger with persistent session storage and downloadable logs.
+**Interactive Logger** - An in-browser logger with persistent storage and downloadable logs.
 Store logs in IndexedDB, manage multiple logger instances, and download logs as files.

 ## Features